 Notes: The subscript p, t indicates variables measured at the province-year level.
 All other variables are at the firm-year level, except MLP, which is at the year level.
-Standard errors are clustered at the firm level. p<0.01, p<0.05, p<0.1.
-Controls include employment, net fixed assets, sales, age, ownership (all lagged), industry FE, year FE, and province FE.
+Standard errors are clustered at the firm level. \\\ p<0.01, \\ p<0.05, \ p<0.1.
+Controls include employment, net fixed assets, sales, age, ownership (all lagged), industry, province and year FE.
 Instead of province FE, columns (4) and (5) include the province-year variables log of R&D expenditures/LME and log of GDP per capita as well as their second polynomials in both stages.
 The results remain robust when we use Heckman and RE Heckman instead of two stage probit model with sample selection, or estimate the second stages using only a simple Probit or linear probability model.

-the argument that rent-seeking in China increases with the size of the government (Naughton 2013, p.80), which Chen et al. (2018) confirm empirically, we expect that misappropriation increases with the average number of bureaucrats in a province, weighted by the number of large and medium-sized enterprises (LMEs).
-Following Glaeser and Saks (2006) for the U.S. and Wederman (2004) for China, actual investigations and/or convictions may provide a more precise measure of corruption.
+Columns (2) to (5) additionally account for the effects of variations in the detection probability over time and across firms by adding monitoring and corruption indicators.
+In column (2), we include an MLP dummy that equals 1 for the period 2007-2011 to account for MLP's tougher monitoring efforts and sanctions.
+In column (3), we add a firm-level monitoring dummy variable that takes the value of 1 if the firm has mutual funds investors.
+Research for the US and China has shown that monitoring by institutional investors can be an important mechanism for promoting innovation (Aghion et al. 2013; Rong et al. 2017) and that external monitoring reduces fraud (Chen et al. 2014).
+Both variables are significantly negative, confirming that increased sanctions and monitoring efforts lower the probability of misappropriation.
+However, corruption is supposed to weaken monitoring and we account for variation in corruption across provinces in columns (4) and (5).
+Based on the argument that rent-seeking in China increases with the size of the government (Naughton 2013, p.80), which Chen et al. (2018) confirm empirically, we expect that misappropriation increases with the average number of bureaucrats in a province, weighted by the number of large and medium-sized enterprises (LMEs).
+Following Glaeser and Saks (2006) for the US and Wederman (2004) for China, actual investigations and/or convictions may provide a more precise measure of corruption.
 We obtain from China's judicial procuratorial system the annual number of criminal cases of abuse of power at the province level, which includes corruption and misappropriation (Wederman 2004).
 As before, we divide the number of cases by the number of LMEs.
 We find a positive impact of both corruption measures on the likelihood of misappropriation, with the effect of the number of corruption cases being larger and more significant and dominating the number of bureaucrats when both variables are included.